33 minutes ago by Julie Cart, Los Angeles Times

 "The whole debate over the wolf is part of other battles over the Endangered Species Act and failed government programs," said Spady, who wore silver wolf-head cuff links.

-"The is symbolic of a larger fact: The is running roughshod over private property rights," he said.
+"The wolf is symbolic of a larger fact: The federal government is running roughshod over private property rights," he said.
 "We at the local level believe that we understand the needs of our place rather than somebody in Washington, D.C."

 Explore further: Plan lifts Lower 48 wolf protections (Update)